microsoft/vscode-docs/docs/python/environments.md

 You can then set the `python.envFile` setting to `${workspaceFolder}/prod.env`, then set the `envFile` property in the debug configuration to `${workspaceFolder}/dev.env`.

-## Use of the PYTHONPATH variable
+## Use of the `PYTHONPATH` variable

-The [PYTHONPATH](https://docs.python.org/3.7/using/cmdline.html#envvar-PYTHONPATH) environment variable specifies additional locations where the Python interpreter should look for modules.
-The value of PYTHONPATH can contain multiple path values separated by `os.pathsep` (semicolons on Windows, colons on Linux/macOS).
+The [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable specifies additional locations where the Python interpreter should look for modules.
+The value of `PYTHONPATH` can contain multiple path values separated by `os.pathsep` (semicolons on Windows, colons on Linux/macOS).
 Invalid paths are ignored.

-> **Note**: you must set the PYTHONPATH variable through your operating system as VS Code doesn't provide a means to set environment variables directly.
+> **Note**: you must set the `PYTHONPATH` variable through your operating system as VS Code doesn't provide a means to set environment variables directly.

-In VS Code, PYTHONPATH affects debugging, linting, IntelliSense, unit testing, and any other operation that depends on Python resolving modules.
+In VS Code, `PYTHONPATH` affects debugging, linting, IntelliSense, unit testing, and any other operation that depends on Python resolving modules.
 For example, suppose you have source code in a `src` folder and tests in a `tests` folder.
 When running tests, however, they can't normally access modules in `src` unless you hard-code relative paths.
-To solve this, add the path to `src` to PYTHONPATH.
+To solve this, add the path to `src` to `PYTHONPATH`.

-It's recommended that you set the PYTHONPATH variable in an [Environment variable definitions file](#environment-variable-definitions-file), described earlier.
+It's recommended that you set the `PYTHONPATH` variable in an [Environment variable definitions file](#environment-variable-definitions-file), described earlier.

-> **Note**: PYTHONPATH does **not**, repeat **not**, specify a path to a Python interpreter itself, and thus you **never** use it with the `python.pythonPath` setting.
+> **Note**: `PYTHONPATH` does **not**, repeat **not**, specify a path to a Python interpreter itself, and thus you **never** use it with the `python.pythonPath` setting.
 Clearly, the environment variable was badly named, but...[c'est la vie](https://www.dictionary.com/browse/c-est-la-vie).
-So make sure to read the [PYTHONPATH documentation](https://docs.python.org/3.7/using/cmdline.html#envvar-PYTHONPATH) several times and fix in your mind that PYTHONPATH is **not** a path to an interpreter.
+So make sure to read the [`PYTHONPATH` documentation](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) several times and fix in your mind that `PYTHONPATH` is **not** a path to an interpreter.

 ## Next steps